troy-skim/github-classroom-practice-run-java/README.md

 We will now try to run the program - this time, we should see some output produced by our changes.

-- Switch to the Run view in Visual Studio Code's Activity Bar.
+- Switch to the Run view in Visual Studio Code's activity bar.
 - Click the Run icon (the green play button towards the top-left of the window).

 ### Verify the output is correct